 Planted in mass plantings or mixed with other shade-loving plants, they are an excellent addition to any shady area.

-With their quick growth habit and abundant flowers, they intensify the shaded areas of my garden beds.
+With their quick growth habit and abundant flowers, they intensify the shaded perennial plants in areas of my garden beds.

 As with all flowers that I grow, you can probably guess that I grow the Impatiens with white flowers.

-Perfect Shade Annual: Easy-to-grow with non-stop flowering in shady conditions, there is no comparable flower for the ideal shade annual.
+Easy-to-grow with non-stop flowering in shady conditions, there is no comparable flower for the ideal growing shade annual.

 Impatiens can be planted in shady borders, along walkways, in woodland gardens, or as ground cover.
-They are also the perfect shade annual to plant in DIY window boxes.
+They are also the perfect shade annual to plant in DIY window boxes and pots.